Chippenham railway station: Future

+There were plans to electrify the Great Western Main Line along its whole length (Heathrow Junction to Bristol Temple Meads), which were originally scheduled for completion by 2016.
+However, in November 2016, the work to electrify the section between Chippenham and Bristol (as well as Oxford to Didcot) was suspended due to 'cost overruns' until further notice.
+The wires stop just east of Chippenham station.

 Train operator Go-Op included Chippenham in its 2016 and 2019 plans for a service from the west of England to the West Midlands, via Oxford.

 The Chippenham Station Hub project aims to improve the appearance of the station's forecourt and increase parking provision by building multi-storey car parks, releasing land for development.
 There are seven phases, with Phase 1, the refurbishment of the booking office, having been completed and Phase 2 (redevelopment of Sadler's Mead car park) being in progress as of 2020.

 Engineering works

 Northwest of the station is an engineering works, established on a smaller site north of the station in 1842 by Rowland Brotherhood to support the Great Western Railway, and later supplying equipment to the worldwide rail industry.
 From 1894 it was home to the company which in 1935 became Westinghouse Brake and Signal, manufacturers of railway air braking and signalling equipment.
 Westinghouse was acquired by Hawker Siddeley in 1979, then sold to BTR in 1992.
 After BTR merged with Siebe to form Invensys, Westinghouse Brakes was sold in 2000 to Knorr-Bremse, who opened a new factory at Bowerhill, Melksham.

 The signals business remained at Chippenham and became Westinghouse Rail Systems, within Invensys Rail Group.
 This business was sold to Siemens in 2013 and became part of Siemens Rail Automation.
 Proposals submitted in 2016 for redevelopment of the site include homes, shops and a hotel as well as business space.